libcpr/docs/advanced-usage.md

 Some HTTPS services require client certificates to be given at the time of connection for authentication and authorization.

 You can specify filenames for client certificates and private keys using the `CertFile` and `KeyFile` options.
-You can also pass a private key using `KeyBlob` option.
+You can also pass a private key using the `KeyBlob` option.

 Private key as a key path:
 ```c++